-The kit is intended for detection of mutations rs429358 and rs7412 in the gene for APOE in human genomic DNA.
+This in vitro diagnostic kit is intended for detection of mutations rs429358 and rs7412 in the gene for APOE in human genomic DNA.
 It enables determination of e2 (cys112, cys158), e3 (cys112, arg158) and e4 (arg112, arg158) genotypes.
 Examination process is based on a principle of real-time PCR with the use of fluorescently labelled probes (allelic discrimination).

 Apolipoprotein E is an important structural component of particles transporting cholesterol (VLDL, HDL) and is a ligand of cell receptors found mainly in the brain and the liver.
 The apolipoprotein E gene occurs in three forms of alleles, e2, e3 and e4, which code for protein isoforms E2, E3 and E4 respectively.
 These isoforms characteristically have amino-acids